willowtreeapps/react-formable/README.md

 To integrate inputs with `Form`s, you need to ensure two things.

 1. The input has a `getValue` method.
 This method returns the current value of the input.
-2. The input has to be able to work with `refs`.
+2. The input has to be able to work with your `refs`.
 This unfortunately means no stateless components.

 | Property | Type | Default | Description |
 | :------- | :--- | :------ | :---------- |